 While you cannot control your exposure, these tips will help to limit your symptoms:

-- Rest indoors while the high pollen exists
+• Rest indoors while the high pollen exists

-- Use air purifiers with HEPA air filters in the living room
+• Use air purifiers with HEPA air filters in the living room

-- Hand and face washing with soap after being outside
+• Hand and face washing with soap after being outside

-- Ventilation of window while allergy exists
+• Ventilation of the window while an allergy exists

-- Use hypo-allergenic products around the eyes and creams on the skin
+• Use hypoallergenic products around the eyes and creams on the skin

 While allergies may cause your vision to be blurry, it is fundamental to understand the basic relationship to help prevent the disease from attacking you.
-If this blur caused by allergies is happening or if other symptoms appear, you should certainly consult with an eye doctor in Palo Alto.
+If this blur is caused by allergies or if other symptoms appear, you should certainly consult with an eye doctor in Palo Alto.
 Our team at Refine Optometry is dedicated to providing comprehensive eye care in Palo Alto, CA, where you will learn how to effectively care for allergies and achieve great vision.

 Dealing with allergies and blurry vision?
-Well, if you’re questioning, ‘Can allergies cause blurry vision?’, you can certainly receive the answer from our knowledgeable optometrists at Refine Optometry in Palo Alto-all with a personalized touch.
+Well, if you’re questioning, ‘Can allergies cause blurry vision?’, you can certainly receive the answer from our knowledgeable optometrists at Refine Optometry in Palo Alto with a personalized touch.
 Make an appointment today to achieve clear, comfortable vision.